jaspector

 Monday through Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: (1) Submit application and documents; (2) Permit Technician review and fee calculation; (3) Deputy Fire Marshal or planner review (approximately 3 weeks for fire/life safety); (4) Approval letter issued; (5) Construction proceeds; (6) Final inspection scheduled upon completion; (7) Certificate of occupancy issued after deficiencies resolved
+Typical sequence: (1) Submit application and documents; (2) Permit Technician review and fee calculation; (3) Deputy Fire Marshal or planner review (approximately 3 weeks for fire/life safety); (4) Approval letter issued; (5) Construction proceeds; (6) Final inspection scheduled upon completion; (7) Certificate of occupancy issued after deficiencies resolved

-Do I need a building permit in unincorporated Matanuska-Susitna Borough, AK?
+01 Do I need a building permit in unincorporated Matanuska-Susitna Borough, AK?

 Land use permits are required for new construction, additions to existing buildings, change of use, clearing/grading/excavation, and resource extraction in unincorporated MSB.
 A Multifamily Residential Permit is required for residential developments of more than six units per lot or new construction exceeding two dwellings per 40,000 square feet.
 A Floodplain Development Permit is required prior to any development within a Federally Designated Flood Hazard Area.
 Fire/Life Safety plan review is required before construction, alteration, or occupancy change for structures where people work, play, or spend time; buildings used as triplex or smaller residential housing are exempt.

-How much does a building permit cost in unincorporated Matanuska-Susitna Borough, AK?
+02 How much does a building permit cost in unincorporated Matanuska-Susitna Borough, AK?

+Building permit fees in unincorporated Matanuska-Susitna Borough, AK are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Fire/Life Safety plan review fees: new construction and additions calculated on square footage per state valuation schedule; renovations and alterations calculated on project cost; special categories (home day cares, assisted living 5 or fewer residents, special events, code modifications) are $150 flat; hourly rate of $95/hour with 2-hour minimum when value cannot be determined; identical structures receive 60% of full fee for additional units.
 Multifamily permit: $500 flat fee.
 Land use permit fees vary by type..
 Plan check fee: Included in fire/life safety review fee structure.

-How do I apply for a building permit in unincorporated Matanuska-Susitna Borough, AK?
+03 How do I apply for a building permit in unincorporated Matanuska-Susitna Borough, AK?

-1. Determine whether the project parcel is within city limits or unincorporated MSB by using myProperty at https://myproperty.matsugov.us/ 2.
+To apply for a building permit in unincorporated Matanuska-Susitna Borough, AK, follow these steps: 1.
+Determine whether the project parcel is within city limits or unincorporated MSB by using myProperty at https://myproperty.matsugov.us/ 2.
 Determine the zoning district using the interactive land use map at https://matsugov.us/zoning or by contacting the Permit Center 3.
 Determine the applicable permit type (land use permit, floodplain permit, multifamily permit, fire/life safety review) 4.
 Download or access the relevant application form from https://matsugov.us/articles/permit-center 5.
 Prepare required documents (site plan, elevation certificate if in flood zone, construction drawings as applicable) 6.
 Submit application online via the EnerGov portal or in person at the Permit Center 7.
 Pay applicable fees (set by Assembly annually, effective July 1 to June 30) 8.
 Await review by Permit Technician and relevant Deputy (Fire Marshal, Planner, etc.) 9.
 Receive approval letter and/or certificate; post certificate on site 10.
 Schedule final inspection upon project completion 11.
 Receive certificate of occupancy or closure letter after any deficiencies are resolved

-How long does it take to get a building permit in unincorporated Matanuska-Susitna Borough, AK?
+04 How long does it take to get a building permit in unincorporated Matanuska-Susitna Borough, AK?

-What work is exempt from building permits in unincorporated Matanuska-Susitna Borough, AK?
+05 What work is exempt from building permits in unincorporated Matanuska-Susitna Borough, AK?

-How do I schedule a building inspection in unincorporated Matanuska-Susitna Borough, AK?
+06 How do I schedule a building inspection in unincorporated Matanuska-Susitna Borough, AK?

-Inspections can be scheduled via: MSB Permit Center: 907-861-7822, PermitCenter@matsugov.us, MSB Fire Marshal: 907-861-8383 (for fire/life safety inspections), FireCode@MatSuGov.us.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Matanuska-Susitna Borough, AK via: MSB Permit Center: 907-861-7822, PermitCenter@matsugov.us, MSB Fire Marshal: 907-861-8383 (for fire/life safety inspections), FireCode@MatSuGov.us.
 Contact Permit Center or Fire Marshal to schedule; availability depends on workload.